Memorial Stadium (Indiana University): Hep's Rock

-USS Indiana Prow, mast and guns
+USS Indiana prow, mast, and guns

 The prow, mainmast, and two guns of the USS Indiana are erected at the western entrance of the stadium.
 The battleship saw extensive service in the Pacific Theater during World War II, taking part in the invasion of the Gilbert Islands, Marshall Islands, Marianas campaign, and the Battle of Iwo Jima and earning nine battle stars.

-North End Zone Student-Athlete Development Center
+North End Zone Development Center

 In September 2006, Indiana University announced plans to expand Memorial Stadium and enclose the north end zone.
 Demolition of the North End Zone bleachers took place in January 2007.
 This left capacity for the 2007 and 2008 seasons at 49,225.

 The expansion provides additional space for classrooms, a 25000 sqft weight/training room, a Hall of Fame, and expanded seating for football, raising the stadium's seating capacity to 52,692.
 The expansion is part of an overall $55 million expansion of several Indiana University athletic facilities.
 The project was completed as scheduled in August 2009, and was ready for the Hoosiers when they opened against Eastern Kentucky on September 3, 2009.

 Indiana Athletic Director Fred Glass announced in July 2009 $3 million of additional renovations to the stadium for the 2009 season, including a new "retro" North End Zone scoreboard, a "Knothole Park" kids area in the south end zone, upgrades to the press box, repainting walkways, renovated concession stands, additional ticket booths, and new fencing around the stadium.

-South End Zone Student-Athlete Excellence Center
+South End Zone Excellence Center

-Indiana University Athletic Director Fred Glass said on October 9, 2014 that a project to enclose the south end of Memorial Stadium is being planned at an estimated cost of $10 million.
-The project will include: a new rehabilitation and treatment facility for athletes, additional academic and life skills support facilities, a "multi-use" outdoor terrace on the roof of the structure, an entry plaza and green space at the south end of the stadium.
-The project was confirmed in March 2016, and is expected to be completed for the 2018 season.
-The total cost is $53 million.
+Indiana University Athletic Director Fred Glass announced on October 9, 2014, a planned project to enclose the south end of Memorial Stadium at an estimated cost of $10 million.
+The project included: a new rehabilitation and treatment facility for athletes, additional academic and life skills support facilities, a "multi-use" outdoor terrace on the roof of the structure, an entry plaza and green space at the south end of the stadium.
+The project was confirmed in March 2016, and was completed for the 2018 season.
+The total cost was $53 million.
 A new 20 × 68 foot video board was installed in the North End Zone for the 2017 season, with a 42 × 91.3 ft video board installed prior to the 2018 season, in the completed south end zone.